 Each year on a Saturday in May, our lodge confers a Fellow Craft Degree at the Mausoleum.
 See our Calendar of Events for the date in 2014.

 WHO ARE THE MASONS?

 The Masonic Fraternity is the oldest Fraternity in the world.
 The Masonic Family as a whole includes Masons as well as organizations for their ladies, couples, and youth.
 The Free-Masons provide more than $2 million a day to charitable activities such as hospitals, youth scholarships, food banks and other avenues of support to those less fortunate than ourselves.
 Masons are always looking for "thinking men", men who wish to become better men and those who are interested in contributing to their community as well as self-improvement.
 We welcome any inquires concerning Masonry and remember this common but fundamental phrase (in short form) 2b1ask1

 WHEN WE MEET

 Our Stated Communications are conducted the first Wednesday of each month, with the exception of July and August.
-Meetings start at 7:30 pm, with dinner served prior to the meeting, between 6:00 and 7:30.
+Meetings start at 7:30 pm, often with dinner served prior to the meeting, between 6:00 and 7:30.
 Special Communications for the purpose of conferring degrees are held at other times during the months, with every attempt to be made to update the Events Calendar of such occasions.